Cornell-Allogators/smolVLA-FPGA-Accelerator/report/sections/03-analytical-modeling.typ

 *Memory Footprint Analysis*

 We analyze the storage requirements to determine where data must reside.
-The original model weights in `bfloat16` precision occupy approx. 897 MB.
-By quantizing to `int8`, we reduce the total model footprint to *448 MB*.
-This still exceeds the U280's on-chip capacity (\~40-50 MB), mandating off-chip HBM storage.
+The original model weights in `bfloat16` precision occupy approx. 764 MB.
+By quantizing to `int8`, we reduce the total model footprint to *382 MB*.
+This still exceeds the U280's on-chip capacity (~40-50 MB), mandating off-chip HBM storage.

+*Note on On-Chip Buffers*: To maximize throughput, we must hide the latency of HBM access by pre-fetching weights.
+Our analytical model estimates a requirement of approximately *4 MB* for partitioned activation buffers and *16 MB* for double-buffered weight storage (per layer), totaling an allocated budget of *~20 MB*.
+This fits comfortably within the U280's available BRAM/URAM resources (~43 MB).

 #include "../figures/analytical-modeling/mem-footprint.typ"